 Amazon Redshift

-This document outlines the integration with Amazon Redshift, enabling streamlined metadata management through features such as crawling, profiling, querying, data preview, and lineage building (both automatic and manual).
-It also supports impact analysis and ensures secure authentication via Credential Manager.
+This article outlines the integration with Amazon Redshift, enabling streamlined metadata management through features such as crawling, profiling, querying, data preview, and lineage building (both automatic and manual).

 Overview